tw0b33rs/augmented-reality-lecture/README.md

 # Detailed description of provided examples

-Most examples are based on the [Vuforia Engine](https://library.vuforia.com/), since this library provides one of the convenients ways of getting started with Augmented Reality applications.
+Most examples are based on the [Vuforia Engine](https://library.vuforia.com/), since this library provides one of the best ways of getting started with Augmented Reality development.
 However, some examples are based on the [AR Foundation](https://unity.com/unity/features/arfoundation) framework.

 ## Vuforia Engine